SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Logical_Layer.md

 1. In the confirmation box, click **OK** if you are sure you want to delete the selected items.

 > [!NOTE]
 > Only parameter monitors that are not used in any condition can be deleted.
 If you try to delete parameter monitors, and one or more of the selected parameter monitors is used in a condition, none of the selected parameter monitors will be deleted.
-In such a case a popup message will be displayed clearly indicating this.
+In such a case, a pop-up message will be displayed clearly indicating this.

 ### Adding/Editing/Deleting an Element Alarm Monitor